planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 planet subscriptions list
 ```

-Will output the JSON for your first 100 subscriptions.
+outputs the JSON for your first 100 subscriptions.
 If you'd like more you can set the `--limit`
 parameter higher, or you can set it to 0 and there will be no limit.

 You can get nicer formatting with `--pretty` or pipe it into `jq`, just like the other Planet